 The years the child has already waited will count, as the child will be allowed to keep the original "priority date."
 (See How Long Is the Wait for Your Priority Date to Become Current? for help with this area of inquiry.)

 You'll want to check the State Department's Visa Bulletin to find out what the current average wait is, and whether that wait is actually less for first preference than third-preference relatives.
 Wait times can vary based on current demand, such that married children over 21 have at times actually waited LESS time than unmarried children over 21.

 Be careful: Getting divorced just to qualify for an immigration benefit is considered fraud.
-U.S. Citizenship and Immigration Services (USCIS) or the U.S. State Department might deny the petition or green card application on this basis.
+U.S. Citizenship and Immigration Services (USCIS) or the U.S. State Department could deny the visa petition or green card application on this basis.
 The divorce has to be in good faith, meaning based on relationship issues with the spouse or a true desire to no longer share a life with that person.

 When evaluating whether a divorce took place solely for immigration purposes, the government might consider whether the child continues to live with the ex-spouse, shares finances or bills, or any other evidence that might help establish the intent behind the divorce.

 The government might ask the child to provide additional documentation to prove a real divorce, such as evidence of change of address, separately filed tax returns, bills exclusively in the divorced applicant's name, and custody agreement documents regarding any children born of the marriage.

 Now, for the question of how to bring the category change to the attention of the right people in the U.S. government.
-The U.S. citizen parent does not, fortunately, need to file a new I-130 visa petition.
+The U.S. citizen parent does not, fortunately, need to file a new I-130 petition.